Noel Gay: Career

 Whilst at Cambridge, Armitage's interest in religious music and composition declined as that in musical comedy grew.
 He began writing popular songs, using the stage name Noel Gay.
 According to Morley the name was derived "from a sign he read on a London bus in 1924: 'NOEL Coward and Maisie GAY in a new revue'."
 His pseudonym of Stanley Hill was used from time to time for his more sentimental work.
 After contributing to revues such as Stop Press he was commissioned to write the entire score and lyrics for André Charlot's 1926 revue.
 His next show was Clowns in Clover, which starred Cicely Courtneidge and Jack Hulbert, a husband-and-wife team of the time.

 Gay's career blossomed due to his talent for writing catchy, popular melodies in styles ranging from music hall to operetta.

 His most famous show, for which he contributed the music but not the lyrics, was Me and My Girl.
 This originally opened in 1937 at the Victoria Palace Theatre, London and, after a shaky start, gained popularity when the BBC broadcast it live on radio on 13 January 1938.
 It starred Lupino Lane as Bill Snibson and it ran for 1,646 performances despite being bombed out of two theatres.
 The "showstopper" in that work was "The Lambeth Walk" which has the distinction of being the only popular song to be the subject of a leader in The Times.
 In October 1938 one of its leaders read "While dictators rage and statesmen talk, all Europe dances – to 'The Lambeth Walk'."
 The show was revived in 1952 and again in 1984, when the book was revised by Stephen Fry and came to include some of Gay's own songs.
 The latter production ran for eight years, initially at the Haymarket Theatre in Leicester and then at the Adelphi Theatre in London, before going on tour throughout Britain and transferring to Broadway.

-Gay went on to write songs for revues by The Crazy Gang, and for star artists like Gracie Fields, Flanagan and Allen and George Formby, as well as penning popular World War II songs such as "Run Rabbit Run" (with lyrics by Ralph Butler).
+Gay went on to write songs for revues by The Crazy Gang, and for star artists like Gracie Fields, Flanagan and Allen and George Formby, as well as penning popular World War II songs such as "Run, Rabbit, Run" (with lyrics by Ralph Butler).
 He wrote two songs for the 1938 comedy film Save a Little Sunshine.

 After the war, his musical output diminished and he concentrated more on production, in part because of increasing deafness and also because the fashion for cheerful Cockney-themed songs was on the wane.

 He had created Noel Gay Music in 1938 as a business vehicle.
 It now forms a part of the Noel Gay Organisation which includes divisions for television and theatre and is a significant British showbusiness agency, under the day-to-day control of his family.

 His son, Richard Armitage, set up the Noel Gay Artists agency and became an influential talent agent.

+He died from cancer on 4 March 1954.